adityakya/Artistic-Style-Transfer/Readme.md

 # Artistic Style Transfer
-The codes are explained in the jupyter notebook with details explaination.
+The codes are described in the jupyter notebook with detailed explaination.

 I have used pretrained VGG19 model which was trained on imagenet.